 Prep Course Chemistry

-You must be logged in before you can register for a course.
+You must be log in at the bottom of the page before you can register for a course.
 If you do not yet have an account, you must register for one.

 Fundamental areas of general, anorganic and organic chemistry for technical and natural science based degree programs are discussed and und practical exercises help to ensure that discussed themes are learned.

 - This course takes place at Campus Gießen daily between 9 am and 4 pm (with breaks).

 - Course fees are 50€ (per course).